-The proposed mining operation at Majoqqap Qaava will produce between 560,000 (A)-930,000 (B) tons of raw anorthosite annually and shipping of approximately 400,000 (A)-800,000 (B) tons of finished and semi-finished material.
+The proposed mining operation at Piiaaffik Itersarmiut Alliit will produce between 560,000 (A)-930,000 (B) tons of raw anorthosite annually and shipping of approximately 400,000 (A)-800,000 (B) tons of finished and semi-finished material.
 In the first years of mining, a reduced production plan is expected, as off-take agreements are established, and the mine is scaled up.
+At the present time, it is expected that the mine will be ready for operation by the end of 2028.

 The mine will be operated as a conventional open pit with drill and bench blasting of solid rock.
 The mined ore is loaded on tipper trucks and transported to a processing plant at the coast.
-Processing of the ore involves several stages of crushing and grinding as well as XRT sensor sorting and magnetic separation to produce a material in the sand fraction of $>700 \mu m$.
+Processing of the ore involves several stages of crushing and grinding as well as XRT sensor sorting and magnetic separation to produce a material in the sand fraction of >700 μ m.
 Following processing, the product for shipment will be transported by covered conveyor to a fully enclosed concentrate shed/warehouse close to the harbour.